Yomalex/MuEmu/README.md

 # Mu Online Server Emulator C#

 It is a version of the MU Online Server written in C # NetCore3.1 for compatibility on all platforms Now is listed to support:
-- Season 6 Korean
-- Season 9 English
-- Season 12 Korean
-- Season 16 Korean
 - Season 17 Korean